-MEPRI co-director Fairman co-authored two recent reports with lan Mette, a UMaine faculty member in educational leadership.
+MEPRI co-director Fairman co-authored two recent reports with Ian Mette, a UMaine faculty member in educational leadership.
 They explored different aspects of school leadership in Maine.

 The first report, based on a statewide survey of principals and central office personnel, found that while schools employed a variety of strategies to encourage teachers to take on leadership responsibilities, the focus was mostly on curriculum and instruction.

-In addition, the survey indicated a disconnect between the perceptions of district administrators and principals about support for leadership.
-While administrators thought there were adequate measures in place for leaders, principals said there should be more.
+In addition, the survey indicated a disconnect between the perceptions of district administrators and principals about support principals said there should be more.